 If you are a very active person and want your puppy to participate with you, increase the distance very slowly, starting with only ¼ mile and adding ¼ mile every other week, going up to 3 miles when your puppy is at least 5 months of age.
 If you miss a week or two of the work, decrease your distance when starting back and gradually build up the distance again.
 This long distance exercise must be off-leash so that your puppy can take breaks and slow down as needed.
 The puppy must set the pace.
 Forced running on a leash is never good for a growing puppy.

-However, leash walking can be a good exercise if it is done in the right way.
+Leash walking can be overdone.
 One of the biggest causes of growth plate and soft tissue injury in young puppies is repetitive exercise.
 Leash walks for puppies must be broken up with training sessions or opportunities for free off-leash play or time to sniff around on the leash.
 15 minutes should be the maximum for an 8-week old puppy.
 If your puppy gets tired, flops down, or doesn’t want to go, it’s time to stop.
 At 3 months, you can go for 20 minutes and at 6 months, you can walk up to 30 minutes.
 You must be much more careful with leash walking since you and not the puppy control the pace.

 Running With a Puppy On Leash Should Be Avoided

-Free play is always an excellent form of exercise.
+Free play is always an excellent form of exercise for a golden retriever puppy.
 Dogs and puppies of all ages can play as long they like in your safely contained yard.
-If he is playing with another dog in the family, make sure you supervise their play until you are sure that they play well together and that the older dog is not too rough.
+If your puppy is playing with another dog in the family, make sure you supervise their play until you are sure that they play well together and that the older dog is not too rough.
 End the play if the other dog is getting too rough, if your puppy is starting to annoy the other dog, or if your puppy shows signs that he is ready to quit playing.

 Dog Parks and Playing with Friend’s Dogs